 The most notable damage at Eagleglen is on the 15th hole and the 18th hole.
 The 15th used to be a par-5, but the entire tee areas were completely washed away with the flood.
 In fact, the creek now flows directly through that part of the course when it used to go around it.
 For now it plays as a shorter par-4.

 The 18th is still a great hole, but I can tell it was an even greater hole before the wind knocked down the big tree.
 This hole is a great par-5 finisher that offers a great risk/reward opportunity for long hitters (and even medium hitters).
-It’s a sweeping dogleg left with the creek running all along the right side of the fairway.
+It’s a sweeping dogleg right with the creek running all along the right side of the fairway.
 Then the creek cuts across and in front of the green.
 As it is now without the big tree, it’s a wide open second shot to provide even more temptation.
 Before, the tree guarded the right edge of the fairway.
 If your drive wasn’t far enough left and out there quite a bit, you’d have to shape your shot around the tree to hit the green in two.
 It would definitely be a more compelling hole the old way, so that’s rather sad.
 It’s still a beautiful and fun hole with the rushing creek running through it.

 Other than a lot of downed trees and debris still around the edges of the course, Eagleglen was in pretty nice shape.
 The fairways and rough had good grass coverage.
 Things were a bit damp because it was gloomy and drizzly most of the evening.
 The greens were quite good.
 A few were still pretty nasty, but most were looking good and rolling smooth by Alaska standards.

 It looks like I saved the best for last.
 I wouldn’t put Eagleglen as the “best” on all levels, but overall I’d say it was the winner of the trip.
-Settlers Bay and Anchorage Golf Course would be in that conversation and all had a few shortcomings, but Eagleglen probably grades out at the top when you average out all the elements.
+Settlers Bay and Anchorage Golf Course would be in that conversation and all had a few shortcomings, but Eagleglen probably grades out at near the top when you average out all the elements.
 Still, give me a few days when I get home to digest everything and I’ll post my final recap/awards during the week.

 Some pictures from Eagleglen Golf Course (6/22/13):